ghafeleb/AWS-SageMaker-XGBoost/README.md

 print(f"Train-auc:{train_auc:.2f}, Test-auc:{test_auc:.2f}")
 ```
-The trained model shows 0.95 train-AUC and 0.85 test-AUC.
+The trained model shows train-AUC=0.95 and test-AUC=0.85.

 7. Finally, save the model and its performance results as JSON files:
 ```